 - Schools and Colleges: Nurses with associate’s degrees may qualify for jobs in school health centers, helping young people with minor injuries and illnesses or referrals to primary care practitioners.

-- Clinics and General Practitioners’ Offices: RNs can also work in clinics and the offices of general practitioners, offering treatment, taking samples for tests, or helping manage care for patients with complex issues.
+- Clinics and General Practitioners’ Offices: RNs can also work in clinics and the offices of nurse practitioners, offering treatment, taking samples for tests, or helping manage care for patients with complex issues.

 - Home Health Services: Many patients who need long-term care receive assistance in the home.
 Registered Nurses can be part of the teams that treat these patients, making home visits to perform check-ups, tests, or deal with new problems.